aws/aws-cdk-rfcs/text/0431-sagemaker-l2-endpoint.md

 ### Endpoint Configuration

+By using the `EndpointConfig` construct, you can define a set of endpoint configuration which can be used to provision one or more endpoints.
 In this configuration, you identify one or more models to deploy and the resources that you want Amazon SageMaker to provision.
 You define one or more production variants, each of which identifies a model.
 Each production variant also describes the resources that you want Amazon SageMaker to provision.
 This includes the number and type of ML compute instances to deploy.
 If you are hosting multiple models, you also assign a variant weight to specify how much traffic you want to allocate to each model.
 For example, suppose that you want to host two models, A and B, and you assign traffic weight 2 for model A and 1 for model B. Amazon SageMaker distributes two-thirds of the traffic to Model A, and one-third to model B:

 ```typescript
 import * as sagemaker from '@aws-cdk/aws-sagemaker';